3ximus/robin-it/README.md

 #Robin It#
 ================================

-*Version 0.2*
+*Version 0.1*

-Python web crawler that automaticly searches and gatheres torrents.
-Console Version.
+Python GUI Application to search, track and download tvshows and movie torrents

 --------------------------------